 Sticking with the North Downs Way, you have the section after this, Guildford to Westhumble.
 Just under 15miles long and dominated by woodland.
 You will also walk via St Martha’s Hill and Newlands Corner.

-Continuing on, you then have stage 3 of the North Downs Way, Westhumble to Merstham.
+Further along the North Downs Way, you then have stage 3, Westhumble to Merstham.
 11 miles.
 A mix of woodland and views.
 A good chunk of it, and by that I mean most of it, runs near to a road.

 Down by the coast, you have the last section of the North Downs Way, Folkestone to Dover.
 Technically the start from Folkestone isn’t part of the trail, but you join the North Downs Way about 1.5 miles in.
 I started from Folkestone because it has a train station.